-The Women is a series of paintings that are currently in progress in my studio.
-The series will feature 20 watercolor paintings of flowers that represent strong female characters from classic literature.
+The Women series features 16 watercolor paintings of flowers that represent strong female characters from classic literature.
 Although the flowers are painted realistically in their natural postures, each botanical subject holds a personified resemblance to its human subject.
 Several of these paintings have sold and are now in private collections.
 10 of the remaining paintings will be released as limited-edition giclee prints.

 The Women Series #16

 Love in the Time of Cholera (El Amor en los Tiempos del Cólera) by Gabriel Garcia Marquez, is an unusual and beautiful novel about unrequited love.
 Florentino Ariza, the protagonist, is a character who vows his love to one woman, Fermina Daza.
 Yet, when he cannot have Fermina, he spends years in and out of 622 affairs with just as many women.
 He watches for these women, who he calls his little birds, on the streets, buses, and throughout the town.
 Florentino is not altogether a bad character, but he uses and discards women as a salve for his lovesickness for Fermina.
 These women, not knowing better, give him their love and attention.
 Sometimes the result of this is tragic for the women.
 I have painted this Eucharis amazonica, with its rain covered leaves in honor of such women.